Stormwater Management on Green Roofs

 Continuing Education Credits

-This course is approved for 1 AIA, ASLA, and GRP Continuing Education Credit.
+This course is approved for 1 AIA, ASLA, GRP and 0.5 APLD CEUs.

 With a background in Urban Planning and Landscape Design, Rohan Lilauwala has spent the past five years working on breaking down barriers to the widespread use of living green infrastructure across North America.
 Rohan has developed and delivered training programs, tools, resources, and analyses, focusing largely on green infrastructure costs and benefits.
 He is also the driving force behind the Living Architecture Performance Tool, a rating system for green roofs and walls, akin to LEED.